-The CGIAR Collaborative Platform for Gender Research is hosting the webinar ‘Gendered barriers and opportunities in milk trading in peri-urban Nairobi‘ on Monday December 17 (3.00-4.30pm CET).
-The webinar is organized in collaboration with the International Livestock Research Institute (ILRI) and the CGIAR Research Program on Agriculture for Nutrition and Health (A4NH).
+The CGIAR Collaborative Platform for Gender Research hosted the webinar ‘Gendered barriers and opportunities in milk trading in peri-urban Nairobi‘ on Monday December 17 (3.00-4.30pm CET).
+The webinar was organized in collaboration with the International Livestock Research Institute (ILRI) and the CGIAR Research Program on Agriculture for Nutrition and Health (A4NH).

 Background and purpose of this webinar

 Informal milk trading in peri-urban Nairobi plays a key role in supporting the livelihoods of milk traders.
 However, women and men seem to experience different constraints in milk trading.
 This webinar presents differences in women and men milk traders’ participation along the dairy value chain through a gender lens.
 It discusses some of the reasons behind these gendered experiences in milk trading and the implications on livelihoods and nutrition security.

 Alessandra Galiè works as a Senior Gender Scientist at the International Livestock Research Institute (ILRI).
 She conducts gender research in livestock value chains in the framework of empowerment, food and nutrition security, and livestock genetics.
 Previously, she has worked on women’s empowerment, participatory plant breeding and seed governance at the International Centre for Agricultural Research in the Dry Areas (ICARDA).
 Dr Galiè obtained her PhD from Wageningen University, Netherlands, and an MA in social anthropology of development from the University of London.